The Master of Education program in Counselor Education, with concentrations in Clinical

 - Candidates who have been out of the Counselor Education Program for three or more semesters must apply for readmission and complete a successful interview with the Counselor Education admissions committee.

-Transient applicants who are enrolled in another college or university and receive permission from the Registrar of that institution to seek temporary admission for up to 9 semster hours at Albany State University may be accepted.
-Transient students must be in good standing at their home instituion.
+Transient applicants who are enrolled in another college or university and receive permission from the Registrar of that institution to seek temporary admission for up to 9 semester hours at Albany State University may be accepted.
+Transient students must be in good standing at their home institution.
 Additionally, students enrolled in Counselor Education at Albany State University may receive permission from the department and Registrar to take up to 9 semester hours at another university with a CACREP accredited program and have those courses transferred to ASU Counselor Education Program.
 The student must be in good standing at Albany State University.

 Counselor Continuing Education

 Counselor Continuing Education provides non-degree options for individuals who seek personal enrichment and renewal as well as additional educational experiences needed to obtain certification or licensure.
 Applicants who wish to take courses but who are not seeking a degree, counseling licensure or counselor certification must submit their application for graduate admission, Masters's level transcript(s) and three current letters of recommendation to the Office of Graduate Admissions.

 The Advanced Counseling Certificate Program provides three non-degree, continuing education options to meet the needs of professionals seeking Georgia counseling credentials.
 Applicants for the Advanced Counseling Certificate Program must:

 - Have a master's degree in counseling or closely related clinical fields from an accredited college or university;